-Conclusion
+5 Conclusion

-The University of Texas Inequality Project is pleased to publish updated measures of between-industries pay inequality for 167 countries over the years 1963-2008, and updated estimates of gross household income inequality for 149 countries over the same period.
-These new data sets have 4054 and 3872 country-year observations, respectively, the former in a Theil format and the latter as a Gini coefficient.
+The University of Texas Inequality Project is pleased to publish updated measures of betweenindustries pay inequality for 167 countries over the years 1963-2008, and updated estimates of gross household income inequality for 149 countries over the same period.
+These new datasets have 4,054 and 3,872 country-year observations, respectively, the former in a Theil format and the latter as a Gini coefficient.
 They represent a careful reassessment of the original measures, the addition of new data points where the requisite information is available, and a re-estimate of the statistical model linking pay to income inequality.
-We believe these measures are a useful complement to the (more-accurate, but limited) survey-based micro-data being made available through the Luxembourg Income Studies, and to the measures of top incomes from tax records compiled (for a relatively narrow group of countries) by Atkinson, Piketty and Saez (2011).
+We believe these measures are a useful complement to the (more accurate, but limited) survey-based micro-data being made available through the Luxembourg Income Studies, and to the measures of top incomes from tax records compiled (for a relatively narrow group of countries) by Atkinson, Piketty and Saez (2011).
 We also believe that these measures are a useful alternative to other efforts to compile broad-based panel estimates of inequality.
-They are more internally consistent than the comprehensive compilations of the World Bank and WIDER, and (we believe) relatively free of the anomalous cases one observes in the SWIID.
+They are more internally consistent than the comprehensive compilations of the World Bank and WIDER, and (we believe) relatively free of the anomalous cases one observes in the SWIID (Standardized World Income Inequality Database, administered by Frederick Solt of the University of Iowa).

-Further we have conducted a quality-review of the estimated gross income inequality measures for 25 countries, which consists of a systematic comparison of our estimates with others, of all different types, to be found in the published literature.
+Further, we have conducted a quality review of the estimated gross income inequality measures for 25 countries, which consists of a systematic comparison of our estimates with others, of all different types, to be found in the published literature.
 Our general conclusion is that EHII works very well in most cases for the analysis of trends.
 It is close to survey-based measures as an estimate of the level of gross income inequality for advanced and transition economies, especially as a measure of the inequality of earned incomes.
 It does not capture fluctuation in capital income at the top of the income structure, which is due mainly to the flux of asset prices; on the other hand, there is no reason why it should have, and this is mainly a problem in the US case.
 For the large developing countries EHII is again an effective index of trends, but it should be treated with caution as a measure of their relative position.